you have a question about your vision?

 (back to top)

-No, I am a teacher.
+No, I simply teach you how you can reduce your eyestrain.
 I am not an ophthalmologist, an optometrist,

 nor a medical doctor, therefore I do not diagnose nor prescribe,